SimplifyJobs/fastapi-gcp-tasks/README.md

 # FastAPI Cloud Tasks

 Strongly typed background tasks with FastAPI and Google CloudTasks.
+This is a fork of [fastapi-gcp-tasks](https://github.com/adori/fastapi-gcp-tasks), updated with new features and bug fixes.

 ```mermaid
 sequenceDiagram